Required Notices & Statements

 Pursuant to several federal laws and regulations, UND is required to post certain notices and include statements in publications about UND's nondiscrimination and equal opportunity policies.

 The University of North Dakota (UND) is committed to the principle of equal opportunity in education and employment.
-UND does not discriminate on the basis of race, color, national origin, religion, sex, age, disability, sexual orientation, gender identity, genetic information, creed, marital status, veteran's status, political belief or affiliation or any other status protected by law.
+UND does not discriminate on the basis of race, color, national origin, religion, sex, age, disability, sexual orientation, gender identity, pregnancy or pregnancy-related condition, genetic information, marital or parental status, veteran's status, political belief or affiliation or any other status protected by law.
 Pursuant to Title IX of the Education Amendments of 1972, UND does not discriminate on the basis of sex in its educational programs and activities, employment and admission.
 UND will promptly and equitably investigate reports of discrimination or harassment and take disciplinary action as appropriate.

 Retaliation in any form against a person who reports discrimination or participates in the investigation of discrimination is strictly prohibited and will be grounds for separate disciplinary action.